-Though BIO 275 and PSY 241 is not required for admission, they are required while in the ADN program, BIO 275 and PSY 241 have 5 years' expiration at the time of entrance into the program.

-CIS 110 has a 7 years' expiration at the time of entrance into the nursing program.

-CNA I and CNA II must be completed at State Approved Programs and applicants must have current state certifications.

-- If an applicant is a licensed practical nursing (LPN), the CNAI and CNAII requirement can be waived.
-All other courses listed above are still required. - If an applicant has successfully completed NUR 111 in the last 5 years, the CNAI and CNAII requirement can be waived.
-All other courses listed above are still required. - 5.
-Associate Degree Nursing applicants must maintain a program GPA of a 2.5 or higher.
-This is not a cumulative GPA.
-The GPA will be calculated based on the following courses: BIO 165, BIO 166, ENG 111, ENG 112, PSY 150, SOC 210, HUM 115, CIS 110, MED 180, and HSC 140. - 6.
+- HSC 110 will be offered the Summer before entering the ADN program.
+This course will prepare you for the ADN program and is required to be taken and successfully completed right before you start the ADN program. - BIO 165 and BIO 166 have a 5 years' expiration at the time of entrance into the nursing program.
+BIO 165 and BIO 166 must be completed at the same college.
+You must have a grade of B or higher. - Though BIO 275 and PSY 241 is not required for admission, they are required while in the ADN program, BIO 275 and PSY 241 have 5 years' expiration at the time of entrance into the program.
+BIO 275 must have a grade of B or higher.
+PSY 241 must be a grade of C or higher. - CNA I and CNA II must be completed at state approved programs and applicants must have current state certifications. - If an applicant is a licensed practical nursing (LPN), the CNAI and CNAII requirement and HSC 140 can be waived.
+All other courses listed above are still required. - If an applicant has successfully completed NUR 111 in the last 5 years, the CNAI and CNAII requirement and HSC 140 can be waived.
+All other courses listed above are still required. - 6.
 RichmondCC Associate Degree Nursing program has a competitive admissions process.
 Applicants will be ranked on their calculated program GPA (as stated above in number 5) from highest GPA to lowest GPA.
 The top students will be selected.
 In the event that applicants have identical GPAs, the person with the highest grade in BIO 165 will be ranked higher.
-Should applicants still be tied, the applicant with the highest grade in BIO 166 will be ranked higher.
-If the points are still identical, the person with the earliest ADN admissions application completion date will be ranked higher. - 7.
-All nursing applicants are required to complete the TABE Level D Reading Comprehension Test prior to entering in the ADN program.
+Should applicants still be tied, the applicant with the highest grade in BIO

+166 will be ranked higher.
+If the points are still identical, the person with the earliest ADN admissions application completion date will be ranked higher.

+- 7. All nursing applicants are required to complete the TABE Level D Reading Comprehension and Math Test prior to entering the ADN program.
 This test will help determine a potential students' need for additional remediation prior to entering the ADN program.
 The goal is to encourage students to improve reading comprehension since this is vital in completing the program. - 8.
 Students who have been in a nursing program before must complete a RichmondCC Form of Good Standing completed by the previous nursing director.
 This is to verify that the student left their previous nursing program in good standing.
 These forms can be obtained from the RichmondCC Nursing Department or Student Services.
 The form must be sent directly from the previous nursing director to RichmondCC Nursing Department Program Coordinator.